ni/nimi-python/docs/nidcpower/class.rst

         Specifies whether the output is enabled (True) or disabled (False).
-        Depending on the value you specify for the :py:attr:`nidcpower.Session.output_function` property, you also must set the voltage level or current level in addition to enabling the output the :py:meth:`nidcpower.Session.initiate` method.
-Refer to the Programming States topic in the NI DC Power Supplies and SMUs Help for more information about NI-DCPower programming states.
+        Depending on the value you specify for the :py:attr:`nidcpower.Session.output_function` property, you also must set the voltage level or current level in addition to enabling the output

         Default Value: The default value is True if you use the :py:meth:`nidcpower.Session.__init__` method to open the session.
 Otherwise the default value is False, including when you use a calibration session or the deprecated programming model.

-        .. note:: If the session is in the Committed or Uncommitted states, enabling the output does not take effect until you call
+        .. note:: If the session is in the Committed or Uncommitted states, enabling the output does not take effect until you call the :py:meth:`nidcpower.Session.initiate` method.
+Refer to the Programming States topic in the NI DC Power Supplies and SMUs Help for more information about NI-DCPower programming states.

+            NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.